How Agents Can Protect Clients from Unauthorized ACA Plan Switching

 Even though there are scams and call center agencies manipulating some clients into changing their health coverage, you are your clients’ best advocate.
 Take the time to educate your clients about these false advertisements and their plan details.
 This is the best way to prevent losing your hard-earned commissions!

 Our Under-65 Sales team is aware that these scams are out there and is prepared to help agents make the proper reports if you and your clients have been affected.
-Become a Ritter agent if you want a team of experts on your side to help guide you through compliance standards and tricky situations.
+Become a Ritter agent if you want a team of professionals on your side to help guide you through compliance standards and tricky situations.

 Share Post